Table of contents

 Desexing of all pets, not allowing them to free roam and testing all cats used for breeding.

-Un-neutered, free-roaming males are at the greatest risk of FIV.
-Any cat allowed to free roam is at risk of catching FIV.
+Un-neutered, free-roaming males are at the greatest risk of FIV, although any cat allowed to free roam is at risk of catching FIV.

 Can FIV positive and FIV negative cats live in the same household?

 The general opinion is yes, this is okay as long as there isn't any fighting between the cats.
 As FIV positive cats are more susceptible to opportunistic infections it is important to ensure the health and vaccination status of ALL cats in the household.

 Others suggest either keeping FIV positive cats isolated from FIV negative cats or rehoming the FIV positive cat in a single cat household.
 Your veterinarian is the best person to speak to in this regard.